 Pennsylvania Trees and Their Uses

-Settlers used the different kinds of tree that they found in Pennsylvania’s forests.
+Settlers used the different kinds of trees that they found in Pennsylvania’s forests.
 Learn about trees and wood.

 Our farm animals can travel too!